 My first job as a midwife was at Beach Cities Midwifery here in Orange County.
 I feel so blessed to have had strong mentorship from Beach Cities founder BJ Snell, and my time at Beach Cities enabled me to develop a strong foundation in midwifery in an out-of-hospital setting.
 (I also have tremendous gratitude to BJ as she also introduced me to my now-husband Geoff!)

 I began working part time at Kaiser Orange County about 2 years ago, and recently left Beach Cities to join Dr. Kenneth James, a well-loved OBGYN in Orange County.
-I am thrilled at the opportunity to serve a broader demographic, and offer midwifery care in-hospital at Saddleback Memorial.
+I am thrilled at the opportunity to serve a broader demographic, and offer midwifery care in-hospital at Saddleback Memorial and Mission Hospital.

 What do you feel are your strengths as a midwife?

 My ability to connect with women.
 I strive to connect on a personal level to the women and families that I work with.
 Midwifery is all about a relationship and sense of trust between a woman and her midwife, and building that relationship is of utmost importance to me.
 So many of us have questions about our bodies – and about contraception, sex, fertility, pregnancy, childbirth, mental wellness, etc. - and feel uncomfortable asking questions or having these conversations.
 I love that I am able to sit with women and create space for them to ask intimate questions.
 My goal is to offer information and resources and have a woman walk away feeling more empowered and confident about her body, her health, and her overall well-being.